Litchfield National ParkDestination guide

 Do it yourself

-Litchfield National Park's excellent location means that it’s just a short drive to and from Darwin or Katherine.
-If you're on a road trip, we recommend taking your time and spending at least a night in each place you visit.
+Litchfield National Park’s excellent location is just a short drive to and from Darwin or Katherine.
+If you’re on a road trip, we recommend taking your time and spending at least a night in each place you visit.

 Whether you’re heading back to Litchfield National Park at the end of the day, or continuing on your journey elsewhere, a DIY trip in and around the area is easy.

 While there are no shortage of swimming spots in Litchfield National Park, Berry Springs should also be on your list.
 Berry Springs Nature Reserve is under an hour from Litchfield National Park and has a number of pristine waterholes situated in secluded rainforest.
 Incredibly popular with locals, Berry Springs swimming hole is a great place to cool off or just lie down under the trees and let that stress melt away.
 Grab yourself some lunch from the Berry Springs kiosk before finding that picturesque picnic spot.

 On your way back to Litchfield National Park, pop in to the Batchelor Butterfly Farm and Petting Zoo to see some delicate Aussie wildlife up close.
 If you’re hungry, the Butterfly Restaurant has some great local dishes, along with a number of Indonesian specialties.